 REVD CANON MEL SMITH:

 Mel came back to visit us in 2015 and agreed to start providing us with simple services recorded on CD for us to use for our second service each month.
 He came back again in 2016 to see how we were doing and how the CDs had been working, and then went away and produced more.
-He is back with us again in April 2017 and will then be producing still more CDs for us to help us out for the second services for the rest of 2017.
+He was back with us again in April 2017 and has been producing still more CDs for us to help us out for the second services for the rest of 2017.

 Mel writes – I grew up in a pit village on the edge of the North Staffordshire Potteries.
 After sixth form I went on to study for a degree in Theology at King’s College, University of London.
 After five years at King’s I went straight on to ordination in my home Diocese of Lichfield and I retired from paid ministry four years ago .
 Most of my adult life has been lived in the Black Country, to which Kasia, my wife, and I moved when I was first ordained.
 We’ve been there ever since, apart from a three year spell in North Mallorca.
 Kasia and I have two children – Chris(topher), who’s a musician, runs a recording studio and is a Trainee Minister in the Assemblies of God, and Helen, who works as a trainer and consultant caring for those with learning difficulties.
 For most of my ordained ministry my prime focus has been on building the Body of Christ by encouraging and enabling church people to discover a personal relationship with Jesus and to be blessed by God’s Holy and Life-Giving Spirit.
 Since retirement I have enjoyed being able to give more time to biblical studies and, as a result, I have found that some of my opinions and attitudes have begun to be challenged and changed – praise God!

 Paul came back to visit us for Harvest Festival in October 2014 and then came back again in 2015 and 2016.
-Then he said he had run out of harvest themed sermons, so instead of harvest time, he will be visiting us in July and September in 2017.
+Then he said he had run out of harvest themed sermons, so instead of harvest time, he visited us in July and September in 2017.
 While John and Deborah Chapman enjoy a three month sabbatical in 019 he will join us again twice in 2019 – in June and August.

 Paul is a Northamptonshire lad who went to Wellingborough Grammar School, when David Frost was a prefect.
 He was ordained in 1970 and served two curacies in Bradford and Pudsey (West Yorkshire).
 During that time he drifted into religious broadcasting with BBC Radio Leeds.
 From there a full time broadcasting career took him to commercial radio in Bradford, Peterborough and his home town of Northampton.
 He became News Editor and later Station Manager.